Next Generation Intelligent Vision

 Ultra-High Magnification Using Quantum Sensors

-Using breakthroughs in quantum technology developed for NASA to discover life on other planets, we are creating minituarizable quantum sensors that significantly increase magnification and capturing speed.
+Using breakthroughs in quantum technology developed for NASA to discover life on other planets, our cameras are the first to break through this barrier, and see 20x further than any camera known to humanity.

 Light-Speed Imaging AI

-Modern AI systems are inefficient and are consuming an escalating amount of energy, contributing to a growing share of the tech sector's carbon footprint, which accounts for 2-3% of global emissions.
+Modern AI systems are contributing to a growing share of the tech sector's carbon footprint, which accounts for 2-3% of global emissions.

-Our sensors have an ultra-low energy consumption many orders of magnitude less than a classical CMOS sensor and GPU combination.
-This makes our sensors perfect for autonomous vehicles and low-energy environments.
+Our sensors are powered by the light they capture, so they have an ultra-low energy consumption >1000x less than a classical CMOS sensor and GPU combination.

 Ultra-Low Energy Consumption